deliteser112/eclipse-platform-releng-buildtools/docs/architecture.md

 *   `HistoryEntry` -- A HistoryEntry is the record of a command which mutated an EPP resource.
 It serves as the parent of BillingEvents and PollMessages.
 *   `HostRecord` -- These are used during the DNS update process.
-*   `HostResource` -- These hold the ICANN host information.
+*   `Host` -- These hold the ICANN host information.
 *   `Lock` -- Lock entities are used to control access to a shared resource such as an App Engine queue.
 Under ordinary circumstances, these locks will be cleaned up automatically, and should not accumulate.